secretnodes/secretwiki/products/analytics/src/content/graphql-api/features/data-sets/index.md

 ## Beta data sets

 Beta data sets are available to Enterprise customers for testing and exploration.
-Do not rely on beta data network-interconnect, since they are subject to change or removal without notice.
+Do not rely on beta data nodes, since they are subject to change or removal without notice.

 <TableWrap>